 - The Commencement Contests are held in April. - The Music Department will hire one or two outside personnel to judge. - Participation in the classical instrument category and classical piano category is required for music majors, but optional for minors.
 Participation in the voice category is required for all voice majors and minors.
-Personal Enrichment students are encouraged to compete but are not required. - Voice students are required to do one sacred art song and one classical art song and their performance will be judged on both pieces together. - o Piano and voice are required to memorize.
-Instrumental is not. - If a contestant does not have his/her piece memorized, he must still compete, but cannot place. - Accompaniment is required for voice and for instrument where indicated. - Music Majors failing to participate in the music commencement contests will result in a full letter grade deduction in the student's private lesson grade. - The Music Department Administrative Assistant will post sign-up sheets for the contests the month before.
+Personal Enrichment students are encouraged to compete but are not required. - Voice students are required to do one sacred art song and one classical art song and their performance will be judged on both pieces together. - Piano and voice students are required to memorize.
+Instrumental students are not.
+If a contestant does not have his/her piece memorized, he must still perform, but cannot place. - Accompaniment is required for voice and for instrument where indicated. - Music Majors failing to participate in the music commencement contests will result in a full letter grade deduction in the student's private lesson grade. - The Music Department Administrative Assistant will post sign-up sheets for the contests the month before.
 It is the student's responsibility to sign up for a contest time.
 The deadline for signing up will be two full weeks before the event.
-Students who do not sign up by this deadline will be arbitrarily assigned a spot, and it will be their responsibility to make other arrangements if they cannot make it at their assigned time. - o The schedule will be segmented into 7-10 minute slots. - Students will be required to list the title, composer, and length of their piece. - Church dress is required. - Contestants should bring 1-2 copies of music with the measures numbered and should distribute their music to the judge(s) as they enter. - Proper stage etiquette is expected (announce your name and the title/composer of your piece). - A student may perform a single movement from a multi-movement piece.
-There is no time stipulation; however, when selecting contest pieces the teacher and student should use good judgment in this area. - A winner and a runner up from each category will be selected. - The winners from piano, instrumental, and voice will each - o receive \$100 cash award - o if scheduled to give a jury, the winner does not have to perform that piece at the jury.
-You are still responsible, however, for the other jury requirements. - o If not scheduled to give a jury: your final exam is waived, and you will receive an automatic "A" on your final exam. - o Next year's commencement contest is optional - Published on blog - The runners up will - o If scheduled to give a jury, you do not have to play the winning piece at your jury.
-You are still responsible, however, for the other jury requirements. - o If not scheduled to give a jury: your final exam is waived, and you will receive an automatic "A" on your final exam. - The top 3 top winners will perform at a showcase.
-There will be no overall winner.
+Students who do not sign up by this deadline will be arbitrarily assigned a spot, and it will be their responsibility to make other arrangements if they cannot make it at their assigned time. - The schedule will be segmented into 7-10 minute slots. - Students will be required to list the title, composer, and length of their piece. - Church dress is required or all black for guys (black pants/black dress shirt). - Contestants should bring 1-2 copies of music with the measures numbered and should distribute their music to the judge(s) as they enter. - Proper stage etiquette is expected (announce your name and the title/composer of your piece). - A student may perform a single movement from a multi-movement piece.
+There is no time stipulation; however, when selecting contest pieces the teacher and student should use good judgment in this area. - A winner and a runner up from each category will be selected. - The winners from piano, instrumental, and voice will each - Have the opportunity to record for a professional recording of your piece to have available for auditions and add to your resume. (added 6/25/2024) - if scheduled to give a jury, the winner does not have to perform that piece at the jury.
+You are still responsible, however, for the other jury requirements. - If not scheduled to give a jury: your final exam is waived, and you will receive an automatic "A" on your final exam. - Next year's commencement contest is optional - Published on blog - The runners up will - If scheduled to give a jury, you do not have to play the winning piece at your jury.
+You are still responsible, however, for the other jury requirements. - If not scheduled to give a jury: your final exam is waived, and you will receive an automatic "A" on your final exam.